bandithedoge/blueballs/README.md

+# Do not port!
+New color scheme coming soon.

 ![blueballs](blueballs.png)

 **blueballs** is a color scheme inspired by [Nord](https://www.nordtheme.com/) and [Dracula](https://www.nordtheme.com/).
 It's mostly intended for terminals and text editors but porting it everywhere possible is encouraged.